Mercury-Redstone 3: Flight

-The initial launch attempt, on May 2, was canceled due to weather problems two hours and 20 minutes before the launch time, with Shepard waiting in a hangar already suited and prepared.
-The flight was rescheduled for two days later, when it was delayed one more day due to inclement weather conditions, until 5 May, with an expected launch time of 7:20 am.
+The initial launch attempt, on May 2, 1961, was canceled due to weather problems two hours and 20 minutes before the launch time, with Shepard waiting in a hangar already suited and prepared.
+The flight was rescheduled for two days later, when it was delayed one more day due to inclement weather conditions, until May 5, 1961, with an expected launch time of 7:20 am.
 EST.

 The countdown began at 8:30 p.m. the previous night, with Shepard waking up and eating a breakfast of steak and eggs with toast, coffee, and orange juice (the steak and eggs breakfast would soon become a tradition for astronauts the morning of a launch).
 He entered the spacecraft at 5:15 am.
 ET, just over two hours before the planned 7:20 launch time.
 At 7:05 am, the launch was held for an hour to let cloud cover clear – good visibility would be essential for photographs of the Earth – and fix a power supply unit; shortly after the count restarted, another hold was called in order to reboot a computer at Goddard Space Flight Center.
 The count was eventually resumed, after slightly over two and a half hours of unplanned holds, and continued with no further faults.
 All of the delays resulted in Shepard lying on his back in the capsule for almost three hours, by which point he complained to the blockhouse crew that he had a severe need to urinate (because the mission would last under 20 minutes, nobody had thought to equip the Mercury with a urine collection device).
 The crew told him that this was impossible as they would have to set the White Room back up and waste considerable amounts of time removing the Mercury's heavily bolted hatch.
 An irate Shepard then announced that if he could not get out for a bathroom trip, he would simply urinate in his suit.
 When the blockhouse protested that that would short out the medical electrodes on his body, he told them to simply turn the power off.
 They complied, and Shepard emptied his bladder.
 Because of the position he was sitting in, the urine pooled somewhat underneath his back and with oxygen flowing through the spacesuit, he was soon dried out, and the countdown resumed.
+After the mission, the mercury space suit was modified and a liquid waste collection device was installed.